Current Grant Program Guidelines

 Can we save our application in sections in your online grant application?

-Yes, the WSMA grant portal also allows applicants to save their work in draft form to come back to before submitting the final version.
+Yes, the WSMA grant portal also allows applicants to save their work in draft form to come back

 If we submit our proposal before the deadline, can we go back into the portal and make changes?